Missouri Bounty Hunter Guide: Requirements and Steps

 Training and Education Options in Missouri

-Surety recovery agents are required to take 24 hours of basic training, but they could also benefit from obtaining formal education in the criminal justice system.
+Surety recovery agents are required to take 24 hours of basic training, but they can also benefit from obtaining formal education in the criminal justice system.
 You can expand your knowledge of the legal system and show potential employers that you are serious about your career as a surety recovery agent by completing a two- or four-year degree program.
-The following schools in Missouri offer associate degrees in criminal justice or a related field, and some even offer certificate degrees.
+The following schools in Missouri offer certificates or associate degrees in criminal justice and related fields.

 Missouri Western State University